 Day - 3

-Location: Tunnel Creek - Windjana Gorge - It's an early start this morning, as you leave Broome when the sun begins to rise.
-While travelling through the remote Kimberley landscape, your guide shares stories of local history, people and the environment.
-Enjoy a morning tea break by the Fitzroy River and visit the Derby 'Boab Prison Tree' and Mowanjum Aboriginal Art and Cultural Centre , before hitting the Gibb River Road.
-The afternoon is devoted to exploring Tunnel Creek with your local Bunuba guide.
-In this 750-metre cave system carved through the Napier Range, discover stalactites, secret caves and a large variety of wildlife.
-It's here where you'll also learn the legend of Jandamarra, an Aboriginal freedom fighter who used the tunnel as a hide-out in the late 1800s.
-From here you’ll travel to Windjana Gorge in time to set up camp and go for a walk down to the gorge itself where you’ll be able to spot a number of freshwater crocodiles and enjoy the sunset over the Napier Range.
+Location: Tunnel Creek – Windjana Gorge - Embrace an early start this morning and leave Broome when the sun begins to rise.
+While travelling your leader will share stories of local history, people and the environment.
+Enjoy a morning tea break by the Fitzroy River and visit the Derby 'Boab Prison Tree' and Mowanjum Aboriginal Art and Cultural Centre.
+Continue along the Gibb River Road.
+The afternoon is devoted to exploring Tunnel Creek with a local Bunuba guide.
+Go inside this 750-metre-long cave system and discover stalactites, secret caves and a large variety of wildlife.
+You'll also learn the legend of Jandamarra, an Aboriginal freedom fighter who used the tunnel as a hide-out in the late 1800s.
+From here you’ll travel to Windjana Gorge in time to set up camp and go for a walk down to the gorge itself where you’ll be able to spot freshwater crocodiles and enjoy the sunset over the Napier Range.
 Tonight, settle into your first night under the Kimberley night sky.

 Day - 4

-Location: Manning River - First thing this morning we head off for Bell Gorge, a hidden highlight of the West Kimberleys.
-This idyllic retreat, considered the most beautiful in the area, boasts cascading waterfalls and crystal clear pools formed over millions of years - an easy place to while away a few hours!
-We’ll then travel slowly along the Gibb River Road to Mt Barnett Cattle Station exploring the beautiful and ancient King Leopold Range on the way to our camp by the Manning River.
+Location: Manning River - Rise and shine!
+Head for Bell Gorge early this morning.
+A hidden highlight of the West Kimberleys, this idyllic retreat boasts cascading waterfalls and crystal clear pools formed over millions of years.
+Spend a few hours enjoying the serenity, then continue slowly along Gibb River Road to Mt Barnett Cattle Station.
+On the way, make stops to explore the ancient King Leopold Range.
+Tonight, camp by the Manning River.

 Day - 5

-Location: Mt Barnett Station - Spend today swimming in paradise.
-Cross the Manning River and hike through the rugged wilderness of the King Leopold Ranges to arrive at the stunning Manning Gorge.
-Amid the rugged beauty of Manning Falls swim in the deep clear pool, discover Aboriginal rock art and look out for wildlife on the edges of the water.
-Overnight we camp on Mt Barnett Cattle Station.
+Location: Mt Barnett Station - Spend today exploring this wild paradise.
+Cross the Manning River and hike through the rugged King Leopold Ranges to arrive at Manning Gorge.
+Swim beneath the cascade of Manning Falls, relax in the deep clear pool, discover Aboriginal rock art and look out for wildlife on the edges of the water.
+Tonight, camp on Mt Barnett Cattle Station.

 Day - 6

-Location: El Questro Wilderness Park - This morning we drive the back end of the Gibb River Road.
-An absolutely magical drive out of the King Leopold Ranges and into the Pentecost Range.
-We’ll stop at a stunning ookout over the high flat mesas of the Cockburn Range with the Pentecost River snaking its way past the mountains out to the sea.
-We’ll drive down to the Pentecost River for an iconic photograph before driving across the river.
-Shortly after our river crossing we’ll arrive in the scenic El Questro Wilderness Park where we’ll set up in our permanent camp for two nights.
+Location: El Questro Wilderness Park - This morning, drive the back end of the Gibb River Road into the Pentecost Range.
+Stop at a lookout for views over the mesas (flat-topped elevations) of the Cockburn Range with the Pentecost River snaking its way past the mountains out to the sea.
+Drive down to the Pentecost River for a photo opportunity, then cross the river to El Questro Wilderness Park.
+Get settled into your permanent camp.

 Day - 7

 Location: El Questro Wilderness Park - Enjoy a full free day at El Questro today.
-Take the time for a refreshing dip in the Zebedee Springs and walk into Emma Gorge or join an optional cruise on Chamberlain Gorge.
-Maybe sample a local bush tucker walk or a bird watching tour.
-There are plenty of optional activities.
-Otherwise kick back and choose to simply explore this beautiful wilderness park at your own leisure.
+If you want a little guidance there are plenty of optional activities to choose from.
+Perhaps take a refreshing dip in the Zebedee Springs or join an optional cruise on Chamberlain Gorge.
+Or maybe sample local bush tucker on a guided walk.
+The choice is yours.

 Day - 8

-Location: Lake Argyle - Emerge from the Gibb River Road for a few hours free time in Kununurra.
-In the afternoon, travel onto the shores of the expansive Lake Argyle, the heart of the Ord River Irrigation System which has transformed this dry region into a lush agricultural oasis.
-Visit the historic Durack Homestead Museum or take on one of the many bush trails to explore the area.
+Location: Lake Argyle - Enjoy free time this morning to sleep in or continue exploring El Questro at your own pace.
+In the afternoon, travel to the shores of the expansive Lake Argyle, the heart of the Ord River Irrigation System and a lush agricultural oasis.
+On arrival, you have free time to do as you please.
+Maybe visit the historic Durack Homestead Museum or take on one of the many bush trails to explore the area.

 Day - 9

-Location: Purnululu National Park (The Bungle Bungles) - After a leisurely morning, head south down the Great Northern Highway to Purnululu National Park, home of the magnificent Bungle Bungle Range.
-Two nights here, staying overnight in the new private Bungle Bungle Safari Camp in the heart of the Park, the only camp in the national park to overlook the Bungle Bungle Range.
-This allows a full day to explore the highlights of this extraordinary National Park, the most famous of which, are the ‘beehive domes’.
+Location: Purnululu National Park (Bungle Bungle Range) - After a leisurely morning, head south down the Great Northern Highway to Purnululu National Park, home of the magnificent Bungle Bungle Range.
+Spend the next two nights in a private safari camp in the heart of the park, with glorious views of the Bungle Bungle Range.
+Today, you will have time to begin exploring the area, including the famous ‘beehive domes’.

 Day - 10

-Location: Purnululu National Park (The Bungle Bungles) - Unbelievably, nobody but the local Aboriginal and Torres Strait Islander people knew of the Bungle Bungles until the early 1980s; once discovered by outsiders, the area was made a national park in 1987.
-Explore Echidna Chasm (2 km), known for its towering Livistonia Palm trees, and take a short walk (2-3 km) into Cathedral Gorge, where towering rocks create a natural amphitheatre.
-There's time in the afternoon to take an optional scenic flight and enjoy an optional birds-eye view of the beehive domes (approximately AUD 379 per person) to put it all into perspective.
+Location: Purnululu National Park (Bungle Bungle Range) - Explore Echidna Chasm on a roughly two-kilometre walk.
+Next, take another short walk of roughly three kilometres into Cathedral Gorge, where towering rocks create a natural amphitheatre.
+There's time in the afternoon to take an optional scenic flight and enjoy a birds-eye view of the beehive domes (approximately AUD 379 per person) to put it all into perspective.
+Otherwise, you can relax at camp or keep exploring on the ground.

 Day - 11

-Location: Fitzroy Crossing - En route to Fitzroy Crossing, break the long journey with a visit to the gold rush town of Halls Creek to see the remarkable China Wall.
-You'll also enjoy lunch at Mary Pool and perhaps visit the remote Laarri Aboriginal Art Gallery, before an evening by the Fitzroy River at Fitzroy Crossing.
+Location: Fitzroy Crossing - Leave Purnululu National Park for Fitzroy Crossing.
+Break the long journey with a visit to the gold rush town of Halls Creek to see the remarkable China Wall – a natural ‘wall’ of white quarts that rises from the ground.
+Enjoy lunch at Mary Pool and visit the remote Laarri Aboriginal Art Gallery (unusual opening hours mean we may not be able to do this), before an evening camping by the Fitzroy River at Fitzroy Crossing.

 Day - 12

-Location: Broome - A morning cruise through the majestic Geikie Gorge is a great start to your last day.
+Location: Broome - Take a morning cruise through the majestic Geikie Gorge.
 Nature carved this wonder through the Napier Range during the Devonian geological period.
 Learn of the fascinating geology and discover the huge array of wildlife, including freshwater crocodiles, birds and fish.
 Explore Old Fitzroy Crossing and enjoy lunch by the river before returning to Broome.
+Free evening.

 Day - 13